kube-rs/website/docs/controllers/streams.md

     .watches_stream(watched_custom_stream, cfg)
 ```

-where the various stream variables would be created from either [watcher], or [metadata_watcher] with some filters applied.
+where the various stream variables would be created from either [watcher], or [metadata_watcher] with a decoder applied.

 !!! warning "The controller streams interface is unstable"